 - 11) The CSA funds maintenance and repair costs for street lighting services.
 Locally-generated property taxes (in portions of the boundary area) fund about 53 percent of costs.
-The remainder of the operating costs is funded by service charges paid by property owners throughout the CSA. - 12) The current level of financing for the CSA is minimally appears to be adequate to finance services, and reportedly not adequate to finance capital replacement.
-That said, the CSA does appear to have an ample fund balance available. - 13) Financing opportunities for presently unfunded needs include service charge increases.
+The remainder of the operating costs is funded by service charges paid by property owners throughout the CSA. - 12) The current level of financing for the CSA appears to be adequate to finance services. - 13) Financing opportunities for presently unfunded needs include service charge increases.